-The table provides information about case investigation and contact tracing efforts by the Public Health Department.
+The data in this dashboard provide information about case investigation and contact tracing efforts by the Public Health Department.
 Case investigation and contact tracing

 (CICT) are core interventions used by local and state health departments to control the spread of many communicable diseases, including COVID-19.
-The primary goals of CICT are to ensure that people who test positive for COIVD-19 are able to safely stay home and away from others and that anyone that may have been exposed is able to safely stay home and not expose more people.
+The primary goals of CICT are to ensure that people who test positive for COVID-19 or have been exposed are able to safely stay home and away from others and not expose more people.
 The program also works to make sure people who need health care, housing and food assistance, or other supports to safely stay home while they are infectious or exposed to COVID-19 are able to receive them.

 CICT is part of the process of supporting patients and warning contacts of exposure in order to stop chains of transmission.
 Tracking key metrics such as those below can help the Public Health Department improve the effectiveness of this important tool.

 This dashboard is updated every Monday.

 Source: CDPH California Connected